rkfyi/rkfyi.github.io/README.md

 # rkfyi.github.io
 The Ark Survival Evolved server "Primal Survival Play as a Dino" is boosted for quicker dino husbandry along with a weight boost, health boost, stamina boost, and the ability to level movement speed in dinos.
 The following mods are installed on the server:

-Play as a Dino V2, Primal Fear, ARK Additions: Domination Rex, Structures Plus, Simple Spawners, and Lethals Reusables
+Play as a Dino V2, Primal Fear, ARK Additions: Collection, and Domination Rex, Structures Plus, Simple Spawners, and Lethals Reusables

 THE SERVER IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,